dandeviant/Daffman-File-Manager/specs.md

 ## When Installing...

+- For MySQL installation
+    - run "sudo mysql"
+    - run this query:
+        - ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'SetRootPasswordHere';

 - Make sure all folders in uploads directory are blank, only empty admin folder should be there.
 - Change the rootpath in the main app script
 - Clear all users in database, except admin